 - Carol is eligible for the Government Aged Pension (GAP) based only on having her superannuation savings counted in the GAP assets and income tests.

-- Member is a single, homeowner, Age Pension rate as at 30 June 2020, increasing in line with average earnings of 3.5% pa, assets test and income tests thresholds as at 30 June 2020 increasing in line with CPI of 2.5% pa
+- Member is a single, homeowner, Age Pension rate as at 30 June 2020, increasing in line with average earnings of 3.5% a year, assets test and income tests thresholds as at 30 June 2020 increasing in line with CPI of 2.5% a year

 It’s important to understand this and view the chart in context.
 These things can have a significant effect on how long your account based pension may last.